A Christian-Focused, Western Style Education

 Understanding a Christian-Focused, Western-Style Education

-The purpose of this article is to help you become familiar with several important features of the Christian-focused, western-style education offered at Morrison Academy and how it might differ from other schools.
+While we offer an American-based curriculum and are jointly accredited by the Western Association of Schools and Colleges and the Association of Christian Schools International, we are a Christian international school.
+We desire to help you become familiar with several important features of the Christian-focused, western-style education offered at Morrison Academy and how it might differ from other schools.

 Explores a Christian perspective in all areas and subjects using the Bible and other Christian resources